kubecost/docs/custom-prom.md

 - cAdvisor - kubelet v1.11.0+ (May 18)
 - node-exporter - v0.16+ (May 18) [Optional]

-## Implementation Steps
+## Implementation steps

 1. Pass the following parameters in your helm [values file](https://github.com/kubecost/cost-analyzer-helm-chart/blob/master/cost-analyzer/values.yaml):

    * `global.prometheus.fqdn` to match your local Prometheus service address with this format ` http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc`
    * `global.prometheus.enabled` set to `false`

-    Pass this updated file to the Kubecost helm install command with `--values values.yaml`
+    Pass this updated file to the Kubecost Helm install command with `--values values.yaml`

     Or add `--set global.prometheus.fqdn=http://<prometheus-server-service-name>.<prometheus-server-namespace>.svc --set global.prometheus.enabled=false` the end of your helm install command

-1. Have your Prometheus scrape the cost-model `/metrics` endpoint.
+2. Have your Prometheus scrape the cost-model `/metrics` endpoint.
 These metrics are needed for reporting accurate pricing data.
 Here is an example scrape config:

 ```yaml
 - job_name: kubecost